jberenike/jberenike.github.io/publications.md

 photo by kimberly farmer on unsplash

-### contribution to current debates and developments

-Herrmann, J. B., Bories, A.-S., Frontini, F., Rebora, S., & Rybicki, J. (2019).
-Response by the Special Interest Group on Digital Literary Stylistics to Nan Z. Da’s Study.
-In [Journal of Cultural Analytics](https://culturalanalytics.org/2019/05/response-by-the-special-interest-group-on-digital-literary-stylistics-to-nan-z-das-study).

-Herrman, J. B. (2019).
-Annotating Narrative Levels: Review of Guideline No. 4 [Journal of Cultural Analytics](https://culturalanalytics.org/2019/09/annotating-narrative-levels-review-of-guideline-no-4/).
-December 3, 2019. doi: 10.22148/16.057

 ### refereed publications in international journals & edited volumes

 Herrmann, J.B. (in prep.).
 Kafka’s Worlds as Data: Rediscovering the Skillful Un/Making of Certainty through Computational Analysis.
 Special Issue of Journal of Cultural Analytics.

-Jacobs, A. M., Herrmann, J. B., Lauer, G., Lüdtke, J., & Schroeder, S. (accepted).
-Sentiment Analysis of Children and Youth Literature: Is there a Pollyanna effect?
-Frontiers in Psychology (Language Sciences).
+Jacobs, A. M., Herrmann, B., Lauer, G., Lüdtke, J., & Schroeder, S. (2020).
+Sentiment Analysis of Children and Youth Literature: Is There a Pollyanna Effect?
+Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.574746

 Herrmann, J.B., Piper, A. & Jacobs, A.M. (accepted).
 Computational Stylistics, in: D. Kuiken, & A. Jacobs (Eds.).
 Handbook of Empirical Literary Studies.
 Berlin: De Gruyter.